7vschmitt/Fake_News_Scrapy/readme.md

  - Text extraction from html
  - Top image extraction from html
  - All image extraction from html
- - Keyword extraction from text
+ - Keyword extraction from text (nlp() features only work on western languages (summarize and keywords))
  - Summary extraction from text
  - Author extraction from text
  - Google trending terms extraction